johncrim/ng16-yarn-pnp/README.md

 1. Make sure there are no git changes (if there are, `git stash` them)
 2. ` yarn dlx -p @angular/cli ng update @angular/cli`
+REVIEW: Currently this doesn't work with Yarn PNP, so we have to run migrations manually.
 3. Commit changes in single update commit (eg `chore(ng update): ng dependencies`)

 To update other dependencies: